HaoRanPu/HaoRanPu.github.io/README.md

    - Hosting a resume on GitHub requires a GitHub account.
 If you don't have one, sign up for a free account on [GitHub's website](https://github.com/).
 Having a GitHub account allows you to create repositories, upload files, and showcase your projects, including your resume.
 4. Prepared Resume
    - Before proceeding, ensure you have your resume prepared in Markdown style.
-5. GitHub Desktop (Optional)
-   - [GitHub Desktop](https://desktop.github.com/) is a graphical user interface (GUI) for managing your GitHub repositories.
-While not mandatory, in this guide, we will utilize GitHub Desktop for managing GitHub repositories and uploading your resume, but feel free to use the command line interface if you prefer.

 ## Instructions